DevAsgari/ai-semantic-search-tool/README.md

 pip install -r requirements.txt
 ```

-3. Add your text files to the `./data/` folder.
+3. Add your documents to the `./data/` folder.
+The tool automatically loads all supported files (.txt, .md, .pdf) from the data directory.
-The repo comes with a sample text.md you can replace or extend.
+The repo comes with sample files you can replace or extend.

 ## Usage